pombreda/lepl/doc-src/manual/binary.rst

 ----------------------

 Binary values can be expressed in a variety of ways.
-Conversion from a literal form to LEPL's internal model may require passing through an intermediate byte-based form.
-If so, LEPL preserves bit order within a byte (ie the least significant bit of a Python ``byte`` corresponds to the least significant bit in LEPL's abstract model).
+Conversion from a literal form to Lepl's internal model may require passing through an intermediate byte-based form.
+If so, Lepl preserves bit order within a byte (ie the least significant bit of a Python ``byte`` corresponds to the least significant bit in Lepl's abstract model).
 However, the `order of bytes` will vary, depending on whether the encoding is little- or big-endian.

-The following table summarises the representations support by LEPL:
+The following table summarises the representations support by Lepl:

 +-----------+--------+----------------------------------------+-----------+
 |Base       |Notation|Description                             | n(bits)   |